ArafathC/mean_copy/instructions/updateDatabase.md

         <a data-ng-click="editing = false; editTodo(todo._id, todo.text)" class="glyphicon glyphicon-ok"></a>

 When the user clicks on this icon, it will set the `editing` variable to false, hiding the `<span` element and displaying the `<label` element.
-It will also invoke a function in the `mainController` (that we haven't built yet) that will send the data to the server and update the database.
+It will also invoke a function in the `TodoController` (that we haven't built yet) that will send the data to the server and update the database.

 ### Updating the Controller